yiqin/Onepick/README.md

 This is a premium project for Allpick (iOS version) which cooperates with a local restaurant in West Lafayette.

 The back-end service is on Parse.com.
 Core Data is used to store the address information.

+If you have any questions, please email yiqin.mems@gmail.com